manatki/volga/README.md

-Volga syntax works by extending your arrows and morphisms with the `apply` methods which then are analized by the macros.
+Volga syntax works by extending your arrows and morphisms with the `apply` methods which then are analyzed by the macros.

 Types which have `apply` method already i.e. `Function1` and `cats.data.Kleisli`